mihiarc/rpa-landuse-viewer/docs/DATABASE_SCHEMA.md

 ## Schema Version Control Strategy

-To effectively version control this SQLite schema:
+To effectively version control this DuckDB schema:

 1. **Schema as Code**: Maintain the complete schema definition in the `init.sql` file under version control